Hash2402/Inventory-GENAI-Service/Readme.md

 Along the way, I explored prompt design, experimented with LLM models, and made decisions that kept the system simple, modular, and extensible.

-More than just completing a task, this was about building something usable and learning how modern AI can interact with real-world systems.
+More than just completing a task, this was about delivering something functional and demonstrating how modern AI can effectively integrate with real-world systems

-Thanks for reading — and happy hacking!
+Thanks for reading !